ipepe/foosball-open-ranking/README.md

 # foosball-open-ranking
-Ruby on Rails implementation of open ranking based on ELO.
+Ruby on Rails implementation of open ranking based on Gibbs Rankings Points System